3. Material Accounting Policies

 Company as a lessee

-The Company accounts for each lease component within the contract as a lease separately from nonlease components of the contract and allocates the consideration in the contract to each lease component on the basis of the relative stand-alone price of the lease component and the aggregate stand-alone price of the non-lease components.
+The Company accounts for each lease component within the contract as a lease separately from non-lease components of the contract and allocates the consideration in the contract to each lease component on the basis of the relative standalone price of the lease component and the aggregate standalone price of the non-lease components.

-The Company recognises right-of-use asset representing its right to use the underlying asset for the lease term at the lease commencement date.
-The cost of the right of- use asset measured at inception shall comprise of the amount of the initial measurement of the lease liability adjusted for any lease payments made at or before the commencement date less any lease incentives received, plus any initial direct costs incurred and an estimate of costs to be incurred by the lessee in dismantling and removing the underlying asset or restoring the underlying asset or site on which it is located.
+made at or before the commencement date less any lease incentives received, plus any initial direct costs incurred and an estimate of costs to be incurred by the lessee in dismantling and removing the underlying asset or restoring the underlying asset or site on which it is located.
 The right-of-use assets is subsequently measured at cost less any accumulated depreciation, accumulated impairment losses, if any and adjusted for any remeasurement of the lease liability.
-The right-of-use assets is depreciated using the straightline method from the commencement date over the shorter of lease term or useful life of right-of-use asset.
+The right-of- use assets is depreciated using the straight line method from the commencement date over the shorter of lease term or useful life of right-of-use asset.
 The estimated useful lives of right-of-use assets are determined on the same basis as those of property, plant and equipment.
-Right of- use assets are tested for impairment whenever there is any indication that their carrying amounts may not be recoverable.
-Impairment loss, if any, is recognised in the statement of profit and loss.
+Right-of-use assets are tested for impairment whenever there is any indication that their carrying amounts may not be recoverable.
+Impairmen t loss, if any, is recognised in the statement of profit and loss.

 The Company measures the lease liability at the present value of the lease payments that are not paid at the commencement date of the lease.
 The lease payments are discounted using the interest rate implicit in the lease, if that rate can be readily determined.
 If that rate cannot be readily determined, the Company uses incremental borrowing rate.
 For leases with reasonably similar characteristics, the Company, on a lease by lease basis, may adopt either the incremental borrowing rate specific to the lease or the incremental borrowing rate for the portfolio as a whole.
-The lease payments shall include fixed payments, variable lease payments, residual value guarantees, exercise price of a purchase option where the Company is reasonably certain to exercise that option and payments of penalties for terminating the lease, if the lease term reflects the lessee exercising an option to terminate the lease.
+The lease payments shall include fixed payments, variable lease payments, residual value guarantees, and exercise price of a purchase option where the Company is reasonably certain to exercise that option and payments of penalties for terminating the lease, if the lease term reflects the lessee exercising an option to terminate the lease.
 The lease liability is subsequently remeasured by increasing the carrying amount to reflect interest on the lease liability, reducing the carrying amount to reflect the lease payments made and remeasuring the carrying amount to reflect any reassessment or lease modifications or to reflect revised in-substance fixed lease payments.

-The Company recognises the amount of the remeasurement of lease liability due to modification as an adjustment to the right-of-use asset and statement of profit and loss depending upon the nature of modification.
-Where the carrying amount of the rig ht-of-use asset is reduced to zero and there is a further reduction in the measurement of the lease liability, the Company recognises any remaining amount of the remeasurement in statement of profit and loss.
+The Company recognises the amount of the remeasurement of lease liability due to modification as an adjustment to the right-of-use asset and the statement of profit and loss depending upon the nature of modification.
+Where the carrying amount of the

 The Company has elected not to apply the requirements of Ind AS 116 Leases to short term leases of all assets that have a lease term of 12 months or less and leases for which the underlying asset is of low value.
-The lease payments associated with these leases are recognised as an expense on a straight-line basis over the lease term.
+The lease payments associated with these leases are recognised as an expense on a straight line basis over the lease term.

-The Company chose to present Right of use assets along with the property plant and equipment, as if they were owned.
+The Company chose to present Right-of-use assets along with the property plant and equipment, as if they were owned.

 Company as a lessor

 At the inception of the lease the Company classifies each of its leases as either an operating lease or a finance lease.
-The Company recognises lease payments received under operating leases as income on a straight-line basis over the lease term.
+The Company recognises lease payments received under operating leases as income on a straight line basis over the lease term.
 In case of a finance lease, finance income is recognised over the lease term based on a pattern reflecting a constant periodic rate of return on the lessor's net investment in the lease.
 When the Company is an intermediate lessor it accounts for its interests in the head lease and the sublease separately.
 It assesses the lease classification of a sub-lease with reference to the right-of-use asset arising from the head lease, not with reference to the underlying asset.
 If a head lease is a short term lease to which the Company applies the exemption described above, then it classifies the sub-lease as an operating lease.

 If an arrangement contains lease and non-lease components, the Company applies Ind AS 115 Revenue from contracts with customers to allocate the consideration in the contract.